 Other works in the series include the Capa-Capo Vessel I and II, Amphora I and II, and Ancient Modern Protome.
 Capa-Capo refers to the female and male declensions of the Italian word for head.
 Capa-Capo Vessel II curves like a trireme, its form shifting into heads at either end, which twist and peer towards one another across the clay body.
 Vessel I is a simple face emerging from the delicate neck of an elongated vase.
 The works are inspired by protomes, Greek architectural adornments which often depict a human or animal head; and antefixa, an Etruscan and Roman terracotta decorative element used to end a row of roof tiles, also taking the form of a human head.

 A site-specific element emerged as Hur’s work at Numeroventi progressed: “As the pieces neared completion, I painted over my sketches on the wall with a thick square of grey stucco,” she says.
 “I used a local material called Scagliola – a plaster mix with a particularly stony quality.
 It created another textured surface to interact with that of the unglazed terracotta.”
 Positioned in front of this stucco frame, the moon jar and other pieces took on the quality of still lives.

-Photograph by Daniel Civetta and Marina Denisova, courtesy of Numeroventi.
+Photos: Daniel Civetta & Marina Denisova, courtesy of Numeroventi